Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Introduction

-Continental strike-slip faults like the San Andreas (CA) and Alpine (New Zealand) faults are well known to act as conduits or at least guides for mantle-derived fluid, fluids released during metamorphic dehydration reactions, and even meteoric fluid that circulates in the upper crust \cite{kennedy1997mantle,faulkner2001can,fulton2009potential,fulton2009critical,menzies2016fluid}.
-Fault permeability is typically anisotropic and varies with distance normal to the fault core, with the low permeability core acting as a barrier to across-fault flow and the high permeability damage zone facilitating upward flow along the fault \cite{Lockner:00:PAS,faulkner2001can,Wibberley:02:HDO}.
-Flow along faults creates pressure gradients that exceed the hydrostatic gradient, leading to overpressure \cite{rice1992fault,faulkner2001can}, one of the classic explanations for the weakness of the San Andreas and other plate boundary faults.
-Fluids are perhaps even more important in subduction zones, owing the high rates of dehydration reactions at depth as well as overpressure from compaction and lithification of sediments in the uppermost portion of the seismogenic zone \cite{saffer2011hydrogeology}.
-Fluids and pore pressure influence fault strength and can trigger seismicity, as evidenced in both energy production activities \cite{ellsworth2013injection} as well as naturally occurring swarm seismicity---which might also involve fluid-driven aseismic slip \cite{hill1977model,hainzl2004seismicity,hainzl2005detecting,wei2015,cox2016injection}.
+Continental strike-slip faults like the San Andreas (CA) and Alpine (New Zealand) faults can act as conduits or at least guides for mantle-derived fluid, fluids released during metamorphic dehydration reactions, and meteoric fluid that circulates in the upper crust\cite{kennedy1997mantle,faulkner2001can,fulton2009potential,fulton2009critical,menzies2016fluid}.
+The fluid transport properties of fault zones are highly variable, as a consequence of differences in structure, lithology and composition, stress state, and deformation history\cite{caine1996fault,bense2013fault}.
+For most mature faults in crystalline rocks, fault permeability is anisotropic and varies with distance normal to the fault core, with the low permeability core acting as a barrier to across-fault flow and the high permeability damage zone facilitating upward flow along the fault\cite{lockner2000permeability,faulkner2001can,Wibberley:02:HDO}.
+Pressure gradients that exceed the hydrostatic gradient induce flow along faults, and fluid overpressure is one of the classic explanations for the weakness of the San Andreas and other plate boundary faults\cite{rice1992fault,faulkner2001can}.
+Fluids are even more important in subduction zones, owing to dehydration reactions at depth as well as overpressure from burial of sediments in the uppermost portion of the seismogenic zone\cite{saffer2011hydrogeology}.
+Fluids and pore pressure influence fault strength and can trigger seismicity, as evidenced in both energy production activities\cite{ellsworth2013injection} as well as naturally occurring swarm seismicity\cite{hill1977model,hainzl2005detecting,cox2016injection,shelly2016fluid,warren2019episodic}---which might also involve fluid-driven aseismic slip\cite{wei2015}.